LlfeSteal/PlaytimeTracker/README.md

 - `%TodayPlaytime%` - Displays the player platime for the current day.
 - `%CurrentPlaytime%` - Displays the current session playtime.

+Each placeholder value can be formatted with the configured pattern by adding the param `_formatted`.
+- `%TotalPlaytime_fomatted%` - Displays the formatted total player playtime.
+- `%TodayPlaytime_formatted%` - Displays the formatted player playtime for the current day.
+- `%CurrentPlaytime%_formatted` - Displays the formatted current session playtime.
+-
 ## Permissions
 - playtime.playtime - Allows players to use the `/playtime` command.
 - playtime.lookup - Allows players to use the `/playtime lookup` command.